 My experience in the gym training others has led me to believe that having bigger biceps is the main, #1 goal for any guy just starting to train.

-In the article below, I’ve listed the best bodyweight exercises that can and should be used to build stronger, bigger, and more defined biceps muscles with calisthenics bicep workout.
+In the article below, I’ve listed the best bodyweight exercises that can and should be used to build stronger, bigger, and more defined biceps muscles with a calisthenics bicep workout.
 I have divided the sections by experience level so anyone, regardless of skill, can get started today.

 I hope you enjoy.
 Let’s begin!